emineinan/CatchTheJerry/README.md

-# CatchTheJerry
+# CatchtheJerry
- A simple android game made using grid layout.
+ A simple android game.